Skip to main content

 In Divorce, Will I Really Lose Half of Everything I Own?

-What and how much each spouse will end up with in a divorce will vary depending on the state you live in and the circumstances preceding the divorce.
+What and how much each spouse will end up with in a divorce will vary depending on your state and the circumstances preceding the divorce.
 Here's a look at some state statutes and the factors that will determine property division in a divorce.

 Community Property States

 Nine states (Arizona, California, Louisiana, Idaho, Nevada, New Mexico, Texas, Washington, and Wisconsin) have what are known as community property laws, which divide marital property equally upon divorce.
 Marital property is generally defined as all income, property, and debts acquired during the marriage.
-That property is seen as owned equally by both spouses, and therefore will be distributed equally after the divorce, with a couple caveats.
+That property is seen as owned equally by both spouses and will be distributed equally after the divorce, with a couple of caveats.

-First, this doesn't apply to separate property, normally defined as property owned by one spouse before the marriage or acquired by one spouse during the marriage through a gift or inheritance.
-So any assets you owned prior to your wedding day would remain yours after your wedding day.
+First, this doesn't apply to separate property, also known as non-marital property, normally defined as property owned by one spouse before the marriage or acquired by one spouse during the marriage through a gift or inheritance.
+Any assets you owned prior to your wedding day would remain yours after your wedding day.

 Second, not all property can be split 50/50; houses, cars, furniture, and other physical possessions can't be cut in half.
 So parties or the court will decide how to divide these assets up as equally as possible, in some cases forcing the sale of an asset and having the exes split the proceeds.

-So even in community property states, you won't be losing half of everything you own -- at most you'll be losing half of everything both you and your spouse own.
+So even in community property states, you won't lose half of everything you own — at most, you'll lose half of everything you and your spouse own.

 Common Law or Equitable Distribution States

-In some states, courts may consider fault in the divorce when allocating property, and could also take things like income or earning disparities, age, health, or child custody issues into account when dividing property.
-Or, the parties can come to their own property agreement, which a judge or court may then approve.
+In some states, courts may consider fault in the divorce when allocating property and could also take things like the length of the marriage, income or earning disparities, age, health, or child custody issues into account when determining the division of assets.
+No matter the considerations the court will listen to the evidence and determine what it believes is the equitable division of property between the parties and how the division will happen.

-In any case, you're probably not going to lose half of everything you own, but you may want the help of an experienced divorce attorney to make sure.
+In any case, you're probably not going to lose exactly half of everything you own, but family law cases are complicated so you may want the help of an experienced local divorce attorney who is familiar with the laws of your state to help you make sure.

 Was this helpful?